SamCarlo/NWEAQueryBot/journal.md

 - Added pandas as requirements.txt for the cluster analysis
 - Added sklearn to requirements.txt
 - Error: numpy depricated version; ran pip install --upgrade scikit-learn
+- Fixed dependency issue by removing and resetting the venv.
+Also caused an error with renaming the folder part way thru.
+- Got uploaded to github.
+- Added tabulate to requirements.txt; was needed for markdown line in cluster_test.

+- Cluster test successful.
+Appending function to tools.py.
+Writing function declaration.
+- Push to main.